Quantum optimal transport with quantum channels: The Wasserstein distance for quantum Gaussian systems

-where $r\in\mathbb{R}^{2m}$ and $h$ is a strictly positive $2m\times2m$ real matrix.
-A quantum Gaussian state is completely determined by its first moments and its covariance matrix: for any $r\in\mathbb{R}^{2m}$ and any symmetric $2m\times2m$ real matrix $\sigma$ satisfying \eqref{eq:uncert}, there exists a unique quantum Gaussian state with first moments $r$ and covariance matrix $\sigma$. \end{defn} A special class of quantum Gaussian states are the thermal quantum Gaussian states, for which both the covariance matrix and the matrix $h$ in \eqref{eq:defrhoG} are proportional to the identity.
+$\mathcal{H}\otimes\mathcal{H}^*$ is the Hilbert space of a quantum Gaussian system with $2m$ modes, and a quantum Gaussian state of $\mathcal{H}\otimes\mathcal{H}^*$ is a quantum state proportional to the exponential of a quadratic polynomial in $R_i$ and $R_i^T$. \end{defn} A special class of quantum Gaussian states are the thermal quantum Gaussian states, for which both the covariance matrix and the matrix $h$ in \eqref{eq:defrhoG} are proportional to the identity.
 The thermal quantum Gaussian state with zero temperature is the vacuum state $|0\rangle\langle0|$, which is the projector onto the ground state $|0\rangle$ of the photon-number Hamiltonian

 its covariance matrix is $\frac{1}{2}I_{2m}$.

 The quantum Gaussian unitary operators are the unitary operators that preserve the set of quantum Gaussian states.
 The main quantum Gaussian unitary operators are the displacement operators, the beamsplitter and the squeezing.
 For any $z\in\mathbb{C}^m$, the displacement operator